BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

 - Python 3.8+ with pip
 - Web browser with WebGL support
 - VS Code with Live Server extension (recommended for frontend)
-- Webcam with clear view of your body
+- Webcam (for live capture) or video files (for pre-recorded motion)
+- Internet connection (for loading avatar models)

 ## Installation